Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-1/contracts-api/unirep-sol.md

 ## attesterSemaphoreGroupRoot

-Get the semaphore group root for an attester.
+Get the Semaphore group root for an attester.

 ```sol
 function attesterSemaphoreGroupRoot(uint160 attesterId)